Diffusion of impurities in a moderately dense confined granular gas: Comparison with computer simulations

 \subsection{Regimes in the mean-square displacement}

 Figure~\ref{fig.MSD} shows typical MSD curves obtained with MD simulations.
-It is evident a first ballistic regime, lasting for a time of the order of the mean collision time.
+It is evident a first ballistic regime \RS{associated to the free motion between collisions}, lasting for a time of the order of the mean collision time.
 At long times, a diffusive regime appears, which allows us to obtain the diffusion coefficient using Einstein's relation~\eqref{5.2b}.
 In cases of high density and small coefficients of restitution, three instead of two regimes appear (see, for example, the curves (a) and (b) in Fig.~\ref{fig.MSD}).
 First, there is the usual ballistic regime.
 It is followed by an intermediate diffusive regime with a diffusion coefficient $D_\text{transient}$ and, later, a second and definitive diffusive regime is established with a smaller diffusion coefficient $D_\text{tracer}$.
 The measurements presented in this paper are obtained in the last regime.

 In the case of the DSMC method, only the ballistic and diffusion regimes are obtained (not shown).
 This implies that the origin of this anomalous behavior in MD can only be due to correlations neglected in the kinetic description.
 Specifically, as in Fig.~\ref{fig.MSD}, the value of $\lambda=4$ is chosen and hence the tracer-particle collision is characterized by a large value of $\Delta$.
 Therefore, the tracer particle acts as a local energy source, which is lately dissipated in the granular gas.
 As a result, the granular gas is driven into a \emph{inhomogeneous} state, hotter and more dilute near the tracer.
 This changes the local environment for the tracer particle, which can diffuse faster in this cloud, resulting in this larger value of $D_\text{transient}$.
 At longer times, the tracer itself must move the cloud, and the diffusion of the dressed object is described by the long term diffusion coefficient $D_\text{tracer}$.
-The analysis of this dynamical process is beyond the scope of this manuscript and is left to future work.
-Nevertheless, we would like to note that, despite its complexity, the numerical values obtained in MD for $D_\text{tracer}$ in general have a good quantitative agreement (except for a rather strong inelasticity) with the simple kinetic-theoretical prediction of $D_0$ given by the expression \eqref{4.4} (see especially figures ~\ref{fig.simcaseI} and \ref{fig.simcaseII} in the following section).